About Us

 RESTORED SIGNS IN THE NEON BONEYARD:

 The museum’s official opening in October 2012 marked the first time electrified signs were included as part of the Neon Boneyard’s permanent collection.
-Guests entering the Neon Boneyard pass through a gateway created by a restored section of the “H” Wall from Binion’s Horseshoe Casino.
+Guests who are taking a tour enter the Neon Boneyard by passing through a gateway created by a restored section of the “H” Wall from Binion’s Horseshoe Casino.
 The restored Wedding Information sign, a favorite for newlywed couples visiting the downtown area, is now situated within the exhibition space, while the dramatic La Concha roadside sign has been restored to its former glory and rejoins the building it was originally designed to stand beside as part of the new events center.
-The newest addition, the Lido de Paris sign, was restored and re-illuminated by The Neon Museum and now has a permanent home in the Neon Boneyard across from the neon sign for the Stardust, the original home to the Lido.
-The museum holds 250 signs and exhibits 24 electrified signs in the Neon Boneyard; all are best viewed on a night tour.
+The newest addition, the “Debbie” signage from the Debbie Reynolds Hollywood Hotel & Casino, was re-illuminated at The Neon Museum on October 9, 2024 and now has a permanent home in the Neon Boneyard.
+The Neon Museum holds around 250 signs and exhibits 27 electrified signs in the Neon Boneyard; all are best viewed on a night tour.

 TIM BURTON SIGNS: